demiglace0505/mooc-java-server-spring/part1/readme.md

 }
 ```

-Classes marked with the @Controller annotation indicates that the class contains method for handling incoming requests to the server, and Spring takes the responsibility for redirecting requests to the class methods.
+Classes marked with the **@Controller** annotation indicates that the class is a Spring controller and contains method for handling incoming requests to the server, and Spring takes the responsibility for redirecting requests to the class methods.

-The annotation @GetMapping is used to define the path to be listened to and the request type of the HTTP protocol.
+The annotation **@GetMapping** is used to define the path to be listened to and the request type of the HTTP protocol is GET.
 All GET requests are routed to that method because @GetMapping has an additional parameter defined by *****.
 Instead of an asterisk, we can also make use of a path.
 If we make use of a path, then the requests to the web server address will be routed to the method the annotation is in.
 In the example below, if we try to access /path, we will be greeted with a string "Path /path!".
 Multiple paths can also be defined for a single program.

+The **@ResponseBody** annotation is for annotating request handler methods.
+It indicates that the result type should be written straight into the response body.
+In other words, it binds the return value to the response body.

 ```java
 @Controller